Purple loosestrife biocontrol — and you

 - To join the program, download and complete this application to send it to the address below.

-- Check out the mini-guide filled with pictures and the most important how-to information.
+- Check out the biocontrol program quick guide filled with pictures and the most important how-to information.

 Purple loosestrife is here to stay in Wisconsin, but you can help protect your wetlands from domination by this exotic invader by simply reuniting it locally with its natural predators!
 And as biocontrol reduces your loosestrife, you'll experience even more satisfaction by helping to restore any native plants the loosestrife may have eliminated locally, further ensuring diverse, healthy wetlands!